hashicorp/vault-plugin-database-redis/README.md

 At this stage you are now ready to initialize the plugin to connect to the redis db using unencrypted or encrypted communications.

 Prior to initializing the plugin, ensure that you have created an administration account.
 Vault will use the user specified here to create/update/revoke database credentials.
 That user must have the appropriate rule `+@admin` to perform actions upon other database users.
+If you are using a Redis cluster then the user must have these two additional rules `+readonly +cluster`.

 ### Plugin Initialization